 You can request holiday (known as annual leave or statutory leave entitlement) when you want.

-An employer can refuse to give leave at certain times, for example during busy periods, but they can’t refuse to let an employee take any holiday at all.
+An employer can refuse to give leave at certain times, for example during busy periods, but they cannot refuse to let an employee take any holiday at all.

 They can also make employees take leave at certain times, such as Christmas or bank holidays, and restrict how much holiday can be taken at one time.